 Photograph © 2013 Elizabeth Adan, all rights reserved

-In addition to her work in Art and Design at Cal Poly, Professor Adan is also affiliated faculty in the Department of Women’s and Gender Studies (WGS), where she has been a member of the WGS Faculty Advisory Board (2010-14), has served as a WGS minor advisor (2010-14), and has been a member of the WGS Teaching Faculty (2014-present), for which she has served as a co-chair and chair of the WGS Curriculum Committee (chair, 2015; co-chair, 2015-16; chair, 2016-present).
-In Winter and Spring 2018, she will also serve as Interim Department Chair in WGS.
+In addition to her work in Art and Design at Cal Poly, Dr. Adan is affiliated faculty in the Department of Women’s and Gender Studies (WGS), where she has been a member of the WGS Faculty Advisory Board (2010-14), has served as a WGS minor advisor (2010-14), and has been a member of the WGS Teaching Faculty (2014-present), for which she has served as a co-chair and chair of the WGS Curriculum Committee (chair, 2015; co-chair, 2015-16; chair, 2016-present).
+She was also Interim Chair in WGS in Winter and Spring 2018.
+Relatedly, Dr. Adan is a campus ally for undocumented students.

 “Emergent Precarities and Lateral Aesthetics,” special focus section of the minnesota review 85 (Fall 2015, Duke University Press), co-edited with Benjamin Bateman, with a co-authored introduction.